+We will not prove, or explicitly use, this result.
+We postpone its proof to future work.

+Just as in the non-graded cases, the local cohomology of graded holomorphic vector fields is whittled down to an understanding of the Gelfand--Fuks cohomology of the corresponding graded Lie algebra of formal vector fields. \begin{itemize} \item We do not know of a computation of the full cohomology of $\fw_{2|1}$.
+The existence of the cocycle we introduce below in Definition \ref{def: N=2 VF cocycle} implies $\dim H_{GF}^5 (\fw_{2|1}) \geq 1$.
+The claim that it represents a nontrivial class follows from the fact that it localizes to the ordinary Virasoro cocycle, see Section \ref{sec: defsym}. \item When $\cN = 3$ a result of \cite{AFuchs} implies $H^\bu_{GF} (\fw_{2|2}) = H^{\bu - 4}_{dR} (\U(2))$. \item For $\cN \geq 4$ one has $H^\bu_{GF} (\fw_{2|\cN-1}) \cong H^{\bu}_{dR} (S^5)$ by \cite{AFuchs}. \item There is a completely similar version of this theorem in complex dimension one.
+It is shown in \cite{AFuchs} that $H^\bu(\fw_{1|\cN-1}) \cong H_{dR}^\bu(S^3)$ for all $\cN \geq 1$.
+This agrees with the well-known fact \cite{Kac} that up to scale there is a unique central extension of vector fields on the graded punctured disk giving rise to the super Virasoro Lie algebras. \end{itemize}

-Next, we turn to local cohomology classes for the local Lie algebra $\fX_{\cN=2}$ on $\CC^2$.
-There is just one class of cocycles we focus on in this work, but a complete classification like in the case of $\cN=1$ will be the subject of future work.
+We will only be concerned with the case $\cN=2$ from hereon.
+In fact, there is just one class of cocycles we need to pay attention to.
+A complete characterization like in the case of $\cN=1$ will be the subject of future work.

 The definition is the following.